Supported on versions 2021 R1 and earlier

 Make sure to enter the Run interface name and the Property interface name shown below, as this tutorial does not use the default names provided in the dialog box.

-If you want more information on this dialog box, see WPF/Silverlight Custom Server Setup Dialog Box (in Microsoft Visual Studio).
+If you want more information on this dialog box, see WPF/Silverlight Custom Support Setup Dialog Box (in Microsoft Visual Studio).

 The CalendarSrv solution is created with the relevant files and references.
 The solution includes a toolkit configuration file (MyWpfToolkit.cfg), a test object configuration file (MyWpfToolkitTestObjects.xml), and the C# file for the custom server class (CalendarSrv.cs).